-Modern Canna Science provides a vast range of laboratory analyses of medical marijuana, including cannabis moisture testing.
-A cannabis moisture content test measures the water concentration in a marijuana sample.
+Modern Canna provides a vast range of laboratory analyses of medical marijuana, including cannabis moisture testing.
+A cannabis moisture test measures the water concentration in a marijuana sample.
 The moisture level of cannabis refers to the percentage of the sample’s total weight that is made up of water.
 The water concentration, or “moisture content”, of cannabis is a crucial indicator of the potential activity of microbiological contaminants such as fungi, bacteria, and insects.

 Optimal Cannabis Moisture Levels